PIVX-Project/PIVX-Doc-Website-Content/08.knowledge-base/02.wallet-behind-tor/article.md

         - 'The PIVX Team'
 ---

 !!
-NOTE: Starting with version 5.3.0, PIVX Core only supports Tor version 3 hidden services (Tor v3).
+NOTE: Starting with version [version], PIVX Core only supports Tor version 3 hidden services (Tor v3).
 Tor v2 addresses are ignored by PIVX Core and neither relayed nor stored.

 ## Install & configure Tor on your system: